ibexa/documentation-user/docs/content_management/collaborative_editing.md

 Real-time collaboration is an advanced option of the Collaborative editing feature.
 It works by syncing changes in real time, so everyone can see updates instantly.
-Avatars of the users invited to collaboration session are visible at the top of the editing screen, also in distraction free mode.

 Users can edit the content or product only if an administrator gives them the necessary permissions.
 These permissions must be set before the user is invited to the session, otherwise the **Edit** access option is unavailable (grayed out).